Constructing Likelihood Functions for Interval-valued Random Variables: Discussion

-Finally, while our examples have focused on minimum and maximum based data aggregation functions $\varphi(x_{1:m})$, there is clear interest in parameter estimation and inference for more robust order-based functions $\varphi_{l,u}(x_{1:m})$, as the resulting intervals will be less sensitive to outliers.
+While our examples have primarily focused on minimum and maximum based data aggregation functions $\varphi(x_{1:m})$, there is clear interest in parameter estimation and inference for more robust order-based functions $\varphi_{l,u}(x_{1:m})$, as the resulting intervals will be less sensitive to outliers, as demonstrated in the study in Section \ref{sec:robustness}.
 The procedures for constructing the associated likelihood functions are analogous to those presented here, and Theorem \ref{thm:g2d} provides their limiting descriptive model counterpart.
 An additional practical question for inference using order-based aggregation functions is which order-based statistics to use.
-As this choice will impact on the efficiency of the resulting inference, it is an open question to understand what method of random interval construction would be optimal for any given analysis.
+As this choice will impact on the efficiency of the resulting inference, it is an open question to understand what method of random interval construction would be optimal for any given analysis (e.g.~\shortciteNP{beranger+ls18}).

-\subsection{Acknowledgements}
+Finally, we have derived an approximation $\hat{L}$ of the likelihood function of the underlying data, $L(x_{1:m}|\boldsymbol{\theta})$, based on constructing random intervals or $p$-hyper-rectangles through the data aggregation function $\varphi(\cdot)$, so that $\hat{L}(\varphi(x_{1:m})|\boldsymbol{\theta})\approx L(x_{1:m}|\boldsymbol{\theta})$.
+Clearly there can be some information loss when moving from $x_{1:m}$ to $\varphi(x_{1:m})$.
+Understanding the quality of this approximation is important both for quantifying inferential accuracy, as well as guiding the design of the aggregation function (where possible) to increase the performance of an analysis.
+This is the focus of current research.

+\section{Acknowledgements}

-Xin Zhang is supported by the China Scholarship Council.
-Scott A. Sisson is supported by the Australian Research Council (CE140100049).
+XZ is supported by the China Scholarship Council.
+BB and SAS are supported by the Australian Research Council through the Discovery Project scheme (FT170100079) and the Australian Centre of Excellence for Mathematical and Statistical Frontiers in Big Data, Big Models and New Insights (CE140100049).